According to InsideView:

 Don’t decide based on the bells and whistles it offers.
 Determine what you need it for, what you want to do.
 Then see if the tool you are considering can handle those.

-If you love your business, add a well-planned business blogging strategy in your marketing communications kit, and plan it well.
+If you love your business, include a well-planned business blogging strategy in your marketing communications kit.